The Countess of Monte Cristo (1948 film): Plot

-When the police enters the suite the next morning, the two women are surprised, since instead of arresting them, the police informs them that a known thief has stolen from other guests at the same hotel during the night.
-The hotel manager also wants them to make a list of their belongings, to see if something is missing and possibly replace it.
-Karen and Jenny discuss what they are to put on their "shopping list", when the thief, Count Holgar, reveals himself to them.
-Holgar has been hiding in their room while the police searched the hotel.
+The girls discovers that they have been listed as thieves, and police are seeking them.
+But when the police arrive, it is not to arrest them, but to seek a known thief has stolen from other guests at the same hotel.
+The hotel manager also wants them to make a list of their belongings, to see if something is missing, and possibly replace it.
+Karen and Jenny fall in with the thief, 'Count Holgar', who knows their identity and smilingly blackmails them into claiming 'lost' items.